ldgalvan/glucoseformer/README.md

 ## Dataset

-This project uses the publicly available dataset from:
+This project uses the publicly available dataset:

 **[The Insulin-Only Bionic Pancreas Pivotal Trial: Testing the iLet in Adults and Children with Type 1 Diabetes](https://public.jaeb.org/datasets/diabetes)**
 Hosted by the JAEB Center for Health Research.